There’s something very worrying about the current state of financial affairs, both within America and internationally (such as up here in Canada).

 Don’t believe me?
 Take a look at these figures here.
 If you’re not worried by the time you get to the bottom of the article, it’s probably because you already feel secure in the amount you’ve gotten prepared for some kind of financial crisis.

-Economic problems don’t have to be rampant and widespread for us to be effected by them.
+Economic problems don’t have to be rampant and widespread for us to be affected by them.
 If you lose your job due to cutbacks, you’re out of luck – doesn’t matter how the rest of the nation is doing.

 Same if your company goes under, which we should all realize by now does frequently happen; it’s nowhere near impossible.